luigi009/luigi-fanaro/Landing Page with CSS Grid/readme.md

 ## How to open the page

 To open the page, you need to open the `index.html` file in your browser.
-You can use any browser you want or you can use Live Share to open it.
+You can use any browser you want or you can use Live Server in Visual Studio Code.

 ## How to change the background image